klei1984/max/install.md

 **game_data** Full normalized path to original M.A.X. game data.
 The files at the configured location are handled as read-only.
 Normally the ini parameter is configured once during installation.
 If the parameter is incorrectly set the game will not work.

+**cheating_computer** Ini parameter to configure level of computer cheating.
+The original M.A.X. v1.04 patch introduced several hacks to "Improve computer AI in single player modes.".
+The new option allows users to disable those hacks.

+Supported parameter values:
+- 0 - All hacks are disabled.
+- 1 - Expert and higher difficulty level computers learn location of all mining station and eco-sphere on game start and game (re)load.
+- 2 - In addition to the previous point, Master and higher difficulty level computers learn location of all units at the beginning of each turn.
+On all difficulty levels computers select mainly non computer players to be their arch enemies.
+- 3 - (default) In addition to the previous point, normally computers only attack players that are selected as their arch enemies.

 ***[GRAPHICS_SETTINGS] section***

 **display_index** Index of monitor screen.
 The index starts from 0.